feathersui/feathersui-website/docs/as3-starling/cookbook/header-show-hide-on-scroll.md

 ---
-title: How to show or hide a header when scrolling a list or container
+title: How to show or hide a header when scrolling a list or container (Starling version)
 ---

 In order to show as much content as possible, some mobile UIs will only reveal a header when it is required, and the header will slide out of view when scrolling.
 Most commonly, you might recognize this behavior in a mobile web browser.